DevOps-Inno-22-summer/labs/README.md

 Reasons to use Flask:

 * **It's popular**: Flask is one of the most popular web frameworks for Python.
-Because of that, it has an extensive amount of code examples and well documentation, as well as active community.
+Because of that, it has an extensive amount of code examples and thorough documentation, as well as active community.
 * **It's modular**: Flask supports wide variety of modules, which can be used to extend basic Flask functionality.
 * **It's lightweight**: As a consequence of its modularity, Flask only comes with basic functionality built-in and is very lightweight as a result.